×

 One time I was at a conference of 4,000 people.
 I was sitting way in the back, in the bottom row of elevated bleachers facing the stage.
 I had missed much of the conference to care for my child who was sick.
 But now, this last day, I was able to come.

 As I sat there, I was talking to God about an article I was writing.
-There was one woman named Linda whose writing I highly respected who might have come to this conference.
+There was a woman named Linda whose writing I highly respected who might have come to this conference.

 So I said to God, “I wonder what it would take to find Linda in this crowd?”